ASP.NET Scaffolding in Visual Studio 2013

 ASP.NET Scaffolding is a code generation framework for ASP.NET Web applications.
 Visual Studio 2013 includes pre-installed code generators for MVC and Web API projects.
 You add scaffolding to your project when you want to quickly add code that interacts with data models.
 Using scaffolding can reduce the amount of time to develop standard data operations in your project.

-Visual Studio 2013 does not currently support generating pages for a Web Forms project, but you can use scaffolding with Web Forms by adding MVC dependencies to the project.
+By default, Visual Studio 2013 does not support generating code for a Web Forms project, but you can use scaffolding with Web Forms by either adding MVC dependencies to the project or installing an extension.
+Both approaches are shown below.

 To use ASP.NET Scaffolding, you must have: